underhood/mqtt_websockets/README.md

 # mqtt_websockets

 Library to connect MQTT client over Websockets Secure (WSS).
 Documentation is pending.
-Best way to figure out how to use the library it to look at `netdata/netdata` where it is used in production and/or `src\test.c`.
+Best way to figure out how to use the library it to look at [`netdata/netdata`](https://github.com/netdata/netdata/) where it is used in production (ACLK component used for Cloud/Agent communication) and/or `src\test.c`.

 ## License